 Extended Abstract

-Conclusion: From the results of this study, it can be concluded that it is possible to estimate the characteristics of the number, basal area and volume per hectare of forest based on the classification and implementation of six-tree sampling methods (Prodan), with a relatively variable area.
+Conclusion: From the results of this study, it can be concluded that it is possible to estimate the characteristics of the number, basal area, and volume per hectare of forests based on the classification and implementation of six-tree sampling methods (Prodan), with a relatively variable area.
 It is more accurate for planning heterogeneous forests in the north of the country.

 Type of Study: